14. Advanced installation

 This is where you’ll store a local copy of all the code and files you create for this project.

 It isn’t necessary to change directories one level at a time.
 You can also specify the full path of directory you want to change into.
-For instance, from your home directory you could running the following to move directly into your project directory.
+For instance, from your home directory you could run the following to move directly into your project directory.

 cd Code/first-python-notebook